stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 was light ahead; not any mystic phosphorescence, but a filtered daylight which could not come except from unknown fissures in the cliff that overlooked the waste valley.
-That such fissures had escaped notice from outside was hardly remarkable, for not only is the valley wholly uninhabited, but the cliff is so high and beetling that only an a&euml;ronaut could study its face in detail.
+That such fissures had escaped notice from outside was hardly remarkable, for not only is the valley wholly uninhabited, but the cliff is so high and beetling that only an aëronaut could study its face in detail.
 A few steps more, and our breaths were literally snatched from us by what we saw; so literally that Thornton, the psychic investigator, actually fainted in the arms of the dazed man who stood behind him.
 Norrys, his plump face utterly white and flabby, simply cried out inarticulately;
 whilst I think that what I did was to gasp or hiss, and cover my eyes.
-The man behind me&mdash;the only one of the party older than I&mdash;croaked the hackneyed &ldquo;My God!&rdquo; in the most cracked voice I ever heard.
+The man behind me--the only one of the party older than I--croaked the hackneyed  "My God! " in the most cracked voice I ever heard.
 Of seven cultivated men, only Sir William Brinton retained his composure; a thing more to his credit because he led the party and must have seen the sight first.

   It was a twilit grotto of enormous height, stretching away farther than any eye could see; a subterraneous world of limitless mystery and horrible suggestion.
-There were buildings and other architectural remains&mdash;in one terrified glance I saw a weird pattern of tumuli, a savage circle of monoliths, a low-domed Roman ruin, a sprawling Saxon pile, and an early English edifice of wood&mdash;but all these were dwarfed by the ghoulish spectacle presented by the general surface of the ground.
+There were buildings and other architectural remains--in one terrified glance I saw a weird pattern of tumuli, a savage circle of monoliths, a low-domed Roman ruin, a sprawling Saxon pile, and an early English edifice of wood--but all these were dwarfed by the ghoulish spectacle presented by the general surface of the ground.
 For yards about the steps extended an insane tangle of human bones, or bones at least as human as those on the steps.
 Like a foamy sea they stretched, some fallen apart, but others wholly or partly articulated as skeletons; these latter